Disclosure: We were invited for this meal for the purpose of this post however all opinions are my own.

 Little Man went for the burger and chips which were served with his favourite thing – corn on the cob.
 His portion size was huge and his only complaint was that the burger didn’t have sauce on it – but the waitress brought us some ketchup straight away to put on it.
 The children ate happily whilst Dave and I enjoyed our food – it’s always nice to fins somewhere not too loud and busy where we can really enjoy a family meal together.

 For our mains I went for the Beefeater Mixed Grill and I think I had eyes bigger than my belly!
 It was immense with a 4oz steak, chicken breast, gammon steak and two pork sausages.
 As well as a tomato and mushroom, onion rings, a fried egg and chips!
 It was a really generous size dish and everything was cooked perfectly – the meat had been seared to perfection!

-Hubby had chosen one of the new modern British classics – Beef Rib Wellington.
+Dave had chosen one of the new modern British classics – Beef Rib Wellington.
 This was a typical beef wellington but with short beef rib served in puff pastry.
 It was served on a bed of mixed greens, potatoes and a lovely rich sauce.
-This was such a lovely, hearty main and one that Hubby really enjoyed – although he would have preferred roast potatoes.
+This was such a lovely, hearty main and one that Dave really enjoyed – although he would have preferred roast potatoes.

 By this point we were all pretty full up but the children couldn’t leave without ice cream – they had two scoops and a choice of sauces which was their ideal dessert and the perfect size after their starter and main.

 I ordered the Gin and Tonic Trifle – my dream dessert – but was disappointed to then be told it was out of stock.
 I ordered the Mississippi Mud Pie instead but it was really dense and heavy.
 Dave and I had a bite each but couldn’t managed any more than that – I’m still dreaming of the trifle now and will be ordering it next time!